 If the IAB Barred IE is included in the GNB-CU CONFIGURATION UPDATE message, the gNB-DU shall, if supported, consider it as an indication of whether the cell allows IAB-node access or not.

+Interactions with Other Procedures:

+If Cells to be Activated List Item IE is contained in the GNB-CU CONFIGURATION UPDATE message and if the NR PCI IE is present for indicated cells that are already activated, the gNB-DU shall take the NR PCI IE into account and signal to the gNB-CU a gNB-DU CONFIGURATION UPDATE when the new NR PCI change is applied.

 8.2.5.3 Unsuccessful Operation